This veggie supreme pizza is supremely delicious! It’s fully loaded with savory mushrooms, green pepper, red onion, feta cheese and oregano.

 - Finely dice the green pepper.
 Thinly slice the red pepper.
 Thinly slice the red onion.

 - Bake the pizza: When the oven is ready, dust a pizza peel with cornmeal or semolina flour.
 (If you don’t have a pizza peel, you can use a rimless baking sheet or the back of a rimmed baking sheet.
 But a pizza peel is well worth the investment!)
-Stretch the dough into a circle; see this video for instructions.
+Stretch the dough into a circle; see How to Stretch Pizza Dough for instructions.
 Then gently place the dough onto the pizza peel.

 - Spread the pizza sauce over the dough using the back of a spoon to create a thin layer.
 Add the mozzarella cheese.
 Top with the mushrooms, peppers, red onion, and feta cheese crumbles.
 Sprinkle with dried oregano and a few pinches of kosher salt.